 - 5.1 The main elements of the payroll system are:

-- staff appointments;
+- on-boarding and off-boarding of all staff;

-- payroll administration and
+- payroll administration; and

 - payments.

 Staff Appointments

 - 5.2 The Governing Body has approved a personnel establishment for the academy.
 Changes can only be made to this establishment with the express approval of the Board of Directors - 5.3 The Headteacher has authority to appoint staff within the authorised establishment except for a Deputy Headteacher and MAT staff whose appointment must follow consultation with the Board of Directors.
 The MAT Office Manager maintains personnel files for all members of staff which include contracts of employment.